Nobel Peace Prize: What life is like in Belarus and why the country is involved in the war between Russia and Ukraine | World

 Alexander Lukashenko, dictator of Belarus, pictured April 26 — Photo: Sergei Sheleg/BelTA Pool Photo via AP, File

-Several authoritarian measures, such as increasing the presidential term to seven years and removing the re-election limit (policies created by Lukashenko), were frowned upon by other countries and other organizations.
+Several authoritarian measures, such as increasing the presidential term to seven years and removing the limit on reelections (policies created by Lukashenko), were frowned upon by other countries and other organizations.
 The Council of Europe, for example, banned Belarus membership in 1997.

 These decisions led to various social movements made in the most repressed layers of the country.
 In response, Ales Bialiatski founded the organization Viasna and participated in the widespread demonstrations of the time.